hunzsig/hunlook/src/book/singluar/en_us/update.md

 * New | Weather.period
 * New | Rect.weather
     * ··· multi weathers
-* Optimization | The duration of all sound effects returns seconds
+* Optimize | The duration of all sound effects returns seconds
-* Optimization | Support duplicate assets detection
+* Optimize | Support duplicate assets detection
-* Optimization | If there is item_ in the path name, the scale in the model command becomes 2.00
+* Optimize | If there is item_ in the path name, the scale in the model command becomes 2.00
-* Optimization | JAPI secondary packaging FPS
+* Optimize | JAPI secondary packaging FPS
-* Optimization | JAPI DzConvertWorldPosition uses a stronger distortion
+* Optimize | JAPI DzConvertWorldPosition uses a stronger distortion
-* Optimization | Image show may have a problem of locking vision error under certain circumstances
+* Optimize | Image show may have a problem of locking vision error under certain circumstances
-* Optimization | The demo example code of the new instruction has been fine tuned
+* Optimize | The demo example code of the new instruction has been fine tuned
-* Fixed | The problem of positioning the offset of the frame when the layout is modified
+* Fix | The problem of positioning the offset of the frame when the layout is modified
-* Fixed | colour.format error when containColor is nil
+* Fix | colour.format error when containColor is nil
-* Fixed | ability.reborn data error in some cases
+* Fix | ability.reborn data error in some cases

 > 2022/09